Office for Teaching, Education and Research

-Dr. Rachel Katzenellenbogen is an associate professor in the Department of Pediatrics at the University of Washington and an adjunct associate professor in the Department of Global Health’s pathobiology program.
-She is a principal investigator in the research institute’s Center for Global Infectious Disease Research, where her research focuses on human papillomavirus infections and how they lead to cancer.
+Dr. Susan Ferguson is an associate professor in the Department of Psychiatry and Behavioral Sciences at the University of Washington.
+She is a principal investigator in the research institute’s Center for Integrative Brain Research, where her research focuses on the circuitry that regulates reward, motivation and decision-making and how this circuitry goes awry in diseases such as drug addiction and attention-deficit-hyperactivity disorder.

 Christina Riley, MAR, MPhil